-Pursuant to D.10-06-036, LSEs are required to list additional Local RA resources that they control (through ownership or contracts) but which are not committed for RA.
+Pursuant to D.10-06-036,8 LSEs are required to list additional Local RA resources that they control (through ownership or contracts) but which are not committed for RA.
 However, it is not mandatory that all Local resources that LSEs control be committed for RA and subject to the RA Must Offer Obligation.
-Thus, LSEs can list resources under contract for possible backstop http://docs.cpuc.ca.gov/PUBLISHED/FINAL\DECISION/119856.htm designations but not commit them to availability penalties in the event of forced outage.
-The Additional Local Resources (2020) tab is for reporting any Local RA capacity that the LSE controls 2020 but is not counting against its requirements in the Local Resources 2020 tab.
+Thus, LSEs can list resources under contract for possible backstop designations but not commit them to availability penalties in the event of forced outage.
+The Additional Local Resources (2022) tab is for reporting any Local RA capacity that the LSE controls 2022 but is not counting against its requirements in the Local Resources 2022 tab.
 D.10-06-036 also requires that this tab be submitted to CAISO and to the CEC, in addition to the CPUC.
-The Additional Local Resources (2021 and 2022) tab is for reporting any Local RA capacity that the LSE controls in 2021 and 2022 but is not counting against its requirements in the Local Resources 2021 and 2022 but is not counting against its requirements in the Local Resources 2021 and 2022 but is not counting against its requirements in the Local Resources 2021 and Local Resources 2022 tabs.
-This tab need only be submitted to the CPUC.
+The Additional Local Resources (2023 and 2024) tab is for reporting any Local RA capacity that the LSE controls in 2023 and 2024 but is not counting against its requirements in the Local Resources in the Local Resources in the Local Resources 2023 and 2024 but is not counting against its requirements in the Local Resources in 2023 and 2024 but is not counting against its requirements in the Local Resources in 2023 and 2024 but is not counting against its requirements in the Local Resources 2023 and 2024 but is not counting against its requirements in the Local Resources 2023 and 2024 but is not counting against its requirements in the Local Resources 2023 and 2024 but is not counting against its requirements in the Local Resources 2023 and 2024 but is not counting against its requirements in the Local Resources 2023 and 2024 but is not counting against its requirements in the Local Resources 2023 and 2024 but is not counting against its requirements in the Local Resources 2023 and Local Resources 2024 tabs.
+This tab is for LSEs in SDG&E's distribution service area.
+LSEs in PG&E and SCE's TAC area that have local contracts in 2023 and 2024 but are not self-showing them to the CPE need to fill out the Additional Local Resources (2023 and 2024) tab.
+The CPE does not use this tab.
+This tab need only be submitted to the CPUC by October 31, 2021.